dalembertian/fabmanager/README.rst

   * virtualenv          Virtualenv name
   * project             Project name.
 Actual project location is thus given by $workon/$virtualenv/$project
   * settings            settings.py being used (e.g.: 'settings', 'settings_custom')
-    git_repo            Git repo, mandatory if setup is being made by fabmanager git_branch          If not provided, 'master' is assumed extra_commands      List of commands to be issued at the project's dir level, during setup, after git clone
+    database            Dictionary of database settings (as defined in settings.py).
+If not provided, extracts from current settings.py. git_repo            Git repo, mandatory if setup is being made by fabmanager git_branch          If not provided, 'master' is assumed extra_commands      List of commands to be issued at the project's dir level, during setup, after git clone